TheFlyingDutchman77/EasyControlsMSFS/README.md

 **Feature list (to be developed)**
-- Create a walkthrough and proper manual
+- Create a walkthrough and proper manual - TO BE DONE
-- Add posibility to use a key to get a different set of bindings (e.g. with CTRL)
+- Add posibility to use a key to get a different set of bindings (e.g. with CTRL) - TO BE DONE
 - Add ability to enter more than 3 axis via the menu (instead of editing the control.xml file)  -- INCLUDED in v0.1
 - Automatically load correct aircraft by checking sim aircraft -- INCLUDED in v0.1
+- Directly setting LVar events using FSUIPC wasm module -- INCLUDED in v0.1.3

 ![image](https://user-images.githubusercontent.com/72393912/152812045-d4caceb5-fc0b-48b5-890a-7309ecc2de65.png)